 Public sector benefits from simplified, tender free learning and development purchasing

-Premier Partnership win Eastern Shires Purchasing Organisation (ESPO) Managed Training Services contract, making a catalogue of learning available to the public sector through one simple learning portal without the need to tender.
+Premier Partnership win Eastern Shires Purchasing Organisation (ESPO) Managed Training Services contract, making a catalogue of learning available to any public body through one simple learning portal without the need to tender.

-Premier Partnership, a national training company specialising in supplying the public sector, has won a contract through ESPO that enables all public sector bodies to call off training without the need to tender.
+Premier Partnership, a national training company specialising in supplying the public sector, has won a contract through ESPO that enables any public body to call off training without the need to tender.
 The contract was offered competitively through OJEU and involved a rigorous selection process, thus complying with all relevant procurement standards.

 ESPO, a local government purchasing and distribution consortium based in Leicester, provides to its members and other client bodies a comprehensive, cost effective contracting and procurement service.

-The nature of this contract means all public sector bodies are free to use the service without any further public procurement exercises.
+The nature of this contract means any public bodys are free to use the service without any further public procurement exercises.
 The service will provide organisations with all elements of their learning need through the managed supplier model.
 Premier Partnership will manage the quality of the service and provide a proportion of the training with the remainder being provided by a rich mix of training organisations with a track record in supplying learning to the public sector.